YamahJaleel/Client-Management/README.md

 # ClientWhiz
 This project focuses on emulating enterprise-level data management using Object-Oriented Programming (OOP) principles.
-We begin by defining a Client class equipped with a constructor that accepts essential parameters like last name, first name, phone number, and email address.
+We begin by defining a Client class with essential parameters like last name, first name, phone number, and email address.

 As we delve further into the development of this enterprise data management system, we introduce a Graphical User Interface (GUI) to streamline various crucial tasks.
 These include: